logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 ![Select your Logz AAD app to enable SSO](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/azure/liftr-select-logz-aad-app.png)

 The SSO link is displayed when you sign into your Logz.io resource.  <br>
 Click the link to access your account in Logz.io.

+If you don't configure SSO while you are creating the Logz.io resource, you can configure it later via the Single sign-on blade.

 You'll have to configure your logs in Azure to ensure they're sent to Logz.io.
 ![One click SSO to Logz.io](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/azure/liftr-logzio-sso-link.png)